 |Biotona Buckwheat||1 cup|

 |Coconut flakes||½ cup|

 - Preheat oven to 170 °C.

 - In a mixing bowl, mix together sprouted buckwheat, almonds, coconut flakes, pumpkin seeds, hemp seeds, salt, cinnamon and cacao powder.

 - Place maple syrup and coconut oil in a small pan and melt it over low heat.
-Add melted mixture to the bowl with dry ingredients, along with vanilla extract.

 - Mix well until all the seeds are well covered, use your hands for best result.

 - Spread the granola evenly on a baking tray and bake for 6-8 minutes.

 - Let cool down completely before transferring to a jar.
 Store in a closed jar in room temperature.